-The net proceeds of the GSS Bonds will be used to finance or refinance, in whole or in part, new or existing Eligible Social Project Categories and Eligible Green Project Categories ("Eligibile Project Categories") meeting the Eligibility Criteria ("Eligibility Criteria")
+The net proceeds of the GSS Bonds will be used to finance or refinance, in whole or in part, new or existing Eligible Social Project Categories and Eligible Green Project Categories ("Eligible Project Categories") meeting the Eligibility Criteria ("Eligibility Criteria")

-- The proceeds of a Green Bond issued under this Framework will be applied to projects that fall under the Eligible Green Project Categories set out in Section 2.1.1 below. - The proceeds of a Social Bond issued under this Framework will be applied to projects that fall under the Eligible Social Project Categories set out in Section 2.1.2 below. - The proceeds of a Sustainability Bond issued under this Framework will be applied to projects that fall under the Eligible Green Project Categories set out in Section 2.1.1 and Eligible Social Project Categories set out in Section 2.1.2 below.
+- The proceeds of a Green Bond issued under this Framework will be applied to projects that fall under the Eligible Green Project Categories set out in Section 2.1.1 below. - The proceeds of a Social Bond issued under this Framework will be applied to projects that fall under the Eligible Social Project Categories set out in Section 2.1.2 below. - The proceeds of a Sustainability Bond issued under this Framework will be applied to projects that fall under the Eligible Green Project Categories set out in Section 2.1.1 and Eligible Social Project Categories set out in Section 2.1.2 below. - The proceeds could be used for refinancing OPEX (Operating Expenses) with a twoyear (24 months) look-back period.